AccelByte/accelbyte-unreal-sdk-custom-plugin/README.md

 ## Packaging

 - `/Plugins` The actual plugin is located in `/Plugins/AccelByteUe4SdkCustomization`.
+- `/Content` This contains example widget blueprints and other asset.
 - `/Source` This contains C++ source code for the examples.
 - `/Documentation` This contains Doxyfile and this documentation.